jayllo-c/tp/docs/DeveloperGuide.md

 #### **Add Exam Command** : `addExam`

 The `addExam` command allows users to add an exam to the application.
-The user can specify the name of the exam, the date of the exam, and the weightage of the exam.
+The user can specify the name of the exam and the maximum score of the exam.
 The exam is then added to the `UniqueExamList`.

 ##### Parsing User Input